-- Regulators may wish to consider their existing regulatory regimes and consider whether they provide sufficient oversight of ESG ratings and data products. - ➤ Where regulators have supervisory authority over ESG ratings and data products providers, they may wish to consider: - O Potential conflicts of interest that may occur with ESG ratings and data product offerings and other business relationships with the covered entities such as provision of second party opinions for green finance products and ESG consulting services, and whether the corporate governance organisational and operational structures of the provider are sufficient to identify, manage and mitigate any conflicts of interest? - o Whether the data and information sources that the provider relies on are publicly disclosed, including the use of industry averages, estimations or other methodologies when actual data is not available or not publicly disclosed? - O Whether the provider's methodologies are publicly disclosed, including whether and how the methodologies are defining the individual components Environmental, Social, Governance of "ESG", including the specific issues being assessed, the KPIs used and measurement methodologies underlying each KPI? - o Whether the provider's ESG ratings and data rproducts are issued consistent with the relevant methodologies? - o Whether the processes underlying ESG ratings and data products are subject to written policies and procedures and/or internal controls to ensure they are rigorous, systematic, and applied in a continuous manner?

-- Regulators may wish to consider whether there are opportunities to encourage industry participants to develop and follow common industry standards or codes of conduct, and what role IOSCO could play in supporting the development of such statndards or codes, regarding: - o the identification, management and mitigation of conflicts of interest for ESG ratings and data products providers; - o consistency and transparency of ESG ratings and data product methodologies; and/or - o the use of sustainability related and ESG rating and data product terminology to help improve consistency in the use of these terms in the ESG rating and data products providers' industry.
+- Where regulators have authority over ESG ratings and data products providers, they could consider: - Requiring the provider to identify, disclose and, to the extent possible, mitigate potential conflicts of interest that may arise betweenESG ratings and data product offerings and other relationships with the covered entities such as provision of third party opinions for green finance products and ESG consulting services. - Whether the corporate governance organisational and operational structures of the provider are sufficient to identify, manage and mitigate any potential conflicts of interest. - Whether the data and information sources that the provider relies on are publicly disclosed, including the use of industry averages, estimations or other methodologies when actual data is not available or not publicly disclosed. - Whether the provider's methodologies are publicly disclosed, including whether and how the methodologies are defining the individual components Environmental, Social, Governance of "ESG", including the specific issues being assessed, the KPIs used and measurement methodologies underlying each KPI. - Whether the providers' ESG ratings and data products are issued in a manner that is internally consistent with the relevant provider's in-house methodologies. - Whether the underlying processes and methodologies of the ESG ratings and data products are subject to the provider's written policies and procedures and/or internal controls designed to help ensure the processes and methodologies are rigorous, systematic, and applied consistently. - Whether to provide facilities for the reporting of complaints or misconduct relating, but not limited to, the independence, transparency or integrity of ESG rating or data products. - Regulators, could consider whether there are opportunities to encourage industry participants to develop and follow voluntary common industry standards or codes of conduct.
+IOSCO could also consider what role it can play in supporting the development of such voluntary standards or codes, regarding: - the identification, management and mitigation of potential conflicts of interest for ESG ratings and data products providers; - the integrity, transparency and independence of ESG ratings and data product methodologies; and/or the disclosure of ESG rating and data products terminology to help improve understanding of these terms in the markets.

-5.2 Proposed Recommendations for ESG ratings and data products providers
+5.2 Recommendations for ESG ratings and data products providers